Columbia Hills (Washington)

-The Columbia Hills are an area of hills and small mountains along the north bank of the Columbia River in Klickitat County, in south-central Washington (state), USA.
+The Columbia Hills are an area of hills and small mountains along the north bank of the Columbia River in Klickitat County, in south-central Washington state, US.
 They have a maximum elevation of 2667 ft.

 Columbia Hills Historical State Park

 Columbia Hills Historical State Park lies in the Columbia Hills.
 It includes Horsethief Lake (a reservoir made by The Dalles Dam).
 Camping is allowed.
 Its area is 3637 acre.
 It has 7500 ft of freshwater shoreline on the Columbia River.